MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 > [!NOTE]
 > Editing new data model site using design studio will work same as existing data model site without any functionality gaps.

-## Edit site using the Power Page Management app
+## Edit site using the Power Pages Management app

 Users can select the **Portals management app** option from the Power Pages home site card to open the **Power Pages management** application.
 Select **…** followed by **Portal management**.